5 Unconventional Things To Do In Paris

 Paris’s rooftops boast a certain charm and are, without doubt, one of the most beautiful things to see in the city.
 Many of the viewpoints allow you to take in stunning panoramic sights, with Belleville and Montmartre among the most famous.
 The Arab World Institute’s panoramic terrace is a little less renowned.
 It is directly opposite Notre-Dame Cathedral, so you can admire a bird’s eye view of this dazzling landmark.
 It is also worth mentioning that the Institute, designed by the architect Jean Nouvel, is an architectural gem in its own right.

 Bakeries are national institutions in Paris, so visiting them is a must.
-Strictly regulated by French law, the titles of “boulangerie" (bakery), “boulanger" (baker) or even “tradition" (tradition) ensure that the established, centuries-old know-how is passed on to future generations.
-Before leaving, you should try the best baguette in the city, awarded a prize every year.
+Strictly regulated by French law, the titles of boulangerie (bakery), boulanger (baker) or even tradition ensure that the established, centuries-old know-how is passed on to future generations.
+Before leaving, you should try the best baguette in the city, which is actually a prize that’s awarded to a new bakery every year.
 However, don’t despair if you can’t make it to this specific one: wherever you end up, excellence is the norm in all traditional Parisian bakeries!

 Just outside the city center in Paris, the Butte aux Cailles is like a village within a city.
 Populated by connoisseurs from all sorts of backgrounds, this cobbled-street district boasts a bohemian and quirky flair, which has largely disappeared from the rest of Paris.
 Half-timbered houses, climbing vines and renovated former workers’ houses create corners reminiscent of a village from centuries ago.
 From street art to trendy cafés and individual boutiques, this unique district emits a peaceful vibe and is the perfect spot to get away from it all in the midst of the Parisian hubbub.